 Starting with the tree, the best way to achieve a natural Christmas tree look is by having the most natural looking tree possible.
 If you can’t get a real tree (or the thought of scouring tree lots and farms in the freezing cold doesn’t sound like your cup of tea), there are a few artificial looks you can go for which will all achieve a natural look.
 A full, artificial tree with textures and features similar to the real thing is the best way to go for a classic look.
 Stay away from the extremely plastic ones, or ones where the pines look like tinsel.
 Another fun option is to go for trendy flocking to give the tree an outdoor look, but make sure it isn’t TOO white.
 Some green popping through makes it look more snow kissed instead of burried in a snowstorm.
 A tree like that shown above is what some consider the Charlie Brown Tree look.
 This look is harder to achieve in a fake tree because you can see the trunk and stems more clearly.
 Make sure these features are not too metallic or plastic looking.

-I went for the first style in our tree purchase this year.
+I went for the first style from the list this year and it turned out SO GOOD.
 This is the tree I picked up from Walmart because I thought it had a great, natural look (for a very good price!) and also was the perfect size for our space.
 Note: A skinny tree never looks incredibly natural, but try to stick to one that is at least 3 feet wide if you are going to make it 6 feet or taller.
 This will help the proportions to look closer to normal.

 The next step to creating a natural tree is to pick natural materials to decorate with.
-I plan to go for wooden decor and items which are naturally found in a tree, such as pinecones.
+I went with wooden decor and items which are naturally found in a tree, such as pinecones.
 I love the look of wooden beads wrapped around the tree, and found these really cute 12 foot ones from Target.
-I have ordered 3 which I hope will wrap nicely around the size tree I have purchased.
+I ordered 3 which wrapped nicely around the size tree I purchased.

 Other fun, natural items are dried fruits or woven materials like yarn.
-I plan to dry orange slices to hang from the tree to add a little color.
-I also plan to make pom pom balls in off-white and gold hues.
+I dried orange slices to hang from the tree to add a little color and made pom pom balls in off-white and gold hues.
 These DIY’s are a fun project to do with family the day after Thanksgiving!

 Other great additions include bundles of cinnamon, cranberry garland, popcorn garland, gingerbread men (baked with a hole at the top so you can hang them like ornaments!), and finally any of your traditional ornaments in a neutral color combination.
 It’s nice to include some of your special ornaments each year – this is what makes the holidays more personal!